mmccarthyhandc/DF24_HOT_FLOWDEV/README.md

 * You can share this repository with others by using the shortened url http://tinyurl.com/df24apexflows.

 * PDF files of the exercise guide and slides is included in the outer *files* folder.
+## Prepare your computer
+* Register with the online session site at https://sfdc.co/devFlow.

+ * Get the login name and password from your instructor for the trial Salesforce org you will use in the session.
+**Note:** This special trial Salesforce org has been created to support the exercises in the session.
+This Salesforce org already has Code Builder installed.

 ## Exercise 2 Student Notes: